 - Traditional research into pedagogy, including the production of books and book chapters, conference presentations, working papers, and journal articles.

 LEAP supports the delivery of economics programmes, ensuring that teaching is research-led, and exposes students to new research at all levels of study.

-All Leeds economics undergraduate students complete a final year research project on a topic of their choice, and are supported through direct supervision.
-They are also are taught a research-focussed programme at at all three levels of their degree, which includes significant exposure to maths and statistics training.
+All Leeds economics undergraduate students complete a final year research project on a topic of their choice and are supported through direct supervision.
+They are also taught a research-focused programme at all three levels of their degree, which includes significant exposure to maths and statistics training.
 Read examples of our student’s research projects.

 - Dr Tad Gwiazdowski discusses how he has integrated climate change into an intermediate macroeconomics module

 - Dr Andrew Mearman discusses an existing module redesigned for Covid-secure teaching, focusing on how the delivery was re-designed to re-align with a re-designed assessment